Sergsxm/UIBundle/README.md

 return $treeForm->render();
 ```

 ### 4.2.
-Tree item entity
+Tree and order item entity

-Tree item entity must implements \Sergsxm\UIBundle\Classes\TreeInterface.
+Item entity for TreeForm must implements \Sergsxm\UIBundle\Classes\TreeInterface.

-Each entity has a parent field and the order field.
+Each tree entity has a parent field and the order field.
 Value of the parent field can be a parent entity or integer ID (set by configuration).
 Value of the order field is an integer.

+Item entity for OrderForm must implements \Sergsxm\UIBundle\Classes\OrderInterface.

+Each order list entity has a order filed.

 ### 4.3.
 Configuration parameters

+TreeForm has following configuration parameters:

 | Parameter              | Parameter description                                                                      | Default value               |
 | ---------------------- | ------------------------------------------------------------------------------------------ | --------------------------- |